PlatinMarket/electron-zebra/README.md

 # electron-zebra

-electron-zebra is a small utility program to handle print requests via rest api.
+electron-zebra is a small utility program that can handle print requests via a rest api.

 ## Table of Contents